DomainTools/playbooks/Splunk SOAR/DomainTools_Iris_Malicious_Tags/README.md

 #### DomainTools API Asset

 **The DomainTools playbooks in this repo will require an asset called `domaintoolscreds`** for a DomainTools API username and key.
 This asset is used to retrieve DomainTools data via the DomainTools API during playbook execution.
+It supports `destinationDnsDomain` and `domain` input parameters.
 <br>

 #### Before Installing